Troubleshooting: Custom Server Won’t Provision and is Stuck at 10%.

 1. Locate your server IP address

-Inside OVH you’ll see your server inside your dashboard in the servers page, under either “VPS” or “Dedicated” depending on your server type.
-Here you can copy your IPv4 address:
+Inside OVH, you’ll see your server inside your dashboard on the servers page, under either “VPS” or “Dedicated” depending on your server type.
+Here, you can copy your IPv4 address:

 2. Open your terminal and connect to your server

-Open your preferred terminal (you can search for it inside your OS to find it if using “Terminal” or “Powershell” etc).
+Open your preferred terminal (you can search for it inside your OS to find it if you are using “Terminal” or “Powershell” etc).

-To connect, enter the following (replacing “ip_address” with your servers IP address):
+To connect, enter the following (replacing “ip_address” with your server IP address):